Britain asks too much of EU in Brexit talks, Barnier says

 Britain is seeking a trading relationship with the European Union that is too close to that of an EU member, the EU's Brexit negotiator Michel Barnier said on Wednesday, urging London to adjust its demands in the four months left to reach a deal.
 Britain left the EU, the world's largest trading bloc, on Jan.
 31 after 47 years of partnership to the huge regret of EU leaders who now insist that London accept the economic consequences of looser ties.

-Top British officials are expected to hold talks with Barnier on Friday before British Prime Minister Boris Johnson meets Barnier's boss, European Commission President Ursula von der Leyen, and the chairman of the 27 EU leaders, Charles Michel, later this month.
-Barnier said the main problem was Britain wanted quota- and tariff-free access to the EU while diverging from rules that govern the bloc.
+Top British officials are expected to meet Barnier on Friday before British Prime Minister Boris Johnson meets Barnier's boss, European Commission President Ursula von der Leyen, and the chairman of the 27 EU leaders, Charles Michel, later this month.
+Barnier said Britain wanted quota- and tariff-free access to the EU while diverging from rules that govern the bloc.

 He said Britain is seeking "almost complete freedom of movement" for some British businesses, full recognition of professional qualifications and for some customs rules and procedures to be recognised as equivalent.